Orbital Tumors - Pseudotumor

 - Diffuse

 - inflammation similar to anterior pseudotumor but are more severe.
-Patients might possibly exhibit more severe papillitis, choroiditis, and optic neuropathy.
+Patients might exhibit more severe papillitis, choroiditis, and optic neuropathy.
 CT reveals diffuse orbital involvement.

 - Apical